learosema/hello-webgl/README.md

 # Older Demos

 The older demos use an esoteric coding style library I wrote in the 2015s.
 It is very low level and provides helper functions for compiling shaders.
-The code itself is horrible, but the examples may be useful.
+The code itself of the library is hard to read, but the examples may be useful.
 Most of the examples just draw a square to the fullscreen and let the fragment shader do its work.

 A rewrite of the ugly libary is in progress, still providing low level helper functions in WebGL, but in clean modular JS.
 See: [GLea](lib/glea/)